List of awards and nominations received by Kelly Clarkson

-Clarkson's fifth studio album Stronger was released in 2011 and won a Grammy Award for Best Pop Vocal Album in 2013, making her and Adele the only two artist recipients to win the award more than once.
+Clarkson's fifth studio album Stronger was released in 2011, and won a Grammy Award for Best Pop Vocal Album in 2013, making her the first artist to win the award more than once.
 Its single "Stronger (What Doesn't Kill You)" also received three Grammy Award considerations, including a nomination for Record of the Year.
 Her two subsequent album releases Greatest Hits – Chapter One and Wrapped in Red both received World Music Award nominations.
 In addition, Chapter One's single "Don't Rush", featuring American musician Vince Gill, also received a Grammy Award nomination for Best Country Duo/Group Performance.
-Clarkson's seventh studio album Piece by Piece was released in 2015 and was nominated for a Grammy Award for Best Pop Vocal Album—earning her the record for most nominations for an artist in the category.
+Clarkson's seventh studio album Piece by Piece was released in 2015, and was nominated for a Grammy Award for Best Pop Vocal Album—earning her the record for most nominations for an artist in the category.
 Two of the album's singles "Heartbeat Song" and an alternate version of "Piece by Piece" were also nominated for a Grammy Award for Best Pop Solo Performance.
-Her eighth studio album Meaning of Life was released in 2017 and earned her a record fifth nomination for the Grammy Award for Best Pop Vocal Album.
+Her eighth studio album Meaning of Life was released in 2017, and earned her a record fifth nomination for the Grammy Award for Best Pop Vocal Album.
 "Love So Soft" became her fourth single to be nominated for Best Pop Solo Performance.
-For hosting the variety talk show The Kelly Clarkson Show, she has received five Daytime Emmy Awards for Outstanding Entertainment Talk Show Host and Outstanding Talk Show Entertainment.
+For hosting the daytime talk show The Kelly Clarkson Show, she has received eight Daytime Emmy Awards, including for Outstanding Entertainment Talk Show Host and Outstanding Talk Show Entertainment.
+Her tenth studio album, Chemistry, was released in 2023, and earned her a sixth nomination for the Grammy Award for Best Pop Vocal Album, making her the most nominated performer in the category.